jgallenrenau/MARVEL/README.md

 Each module respects SOLID principles:
 - **Single Responsibility Principle**: Each module and layer focuses on a single responsibility.
 - **Dependency Inversion**: Layers interact through clearly defined interfaces.

-### Layered Structure
-Each module follows a layered architecture:
-1. **View**: Built with SwiftUI, handles the user interface.
-2. **State and Action**: Defines state and user interactions using TCA’s reducer pattern.
-3. **Business Logic**: Encapsulated in Use Cases.
-4. **Repository**: Interfaces for data access, whether local or remote.

 The View layer interacts with Redux-like state management provided by TCA reducers.
 These reducers communicate with use cases and repositories, ensuring clean separation of UI, business logic, and data access.